joshclyde/StarWarsTimeline/README.md

 - add navigation
 - 2 tabs. favorites and all
 - use icon library
+- add favoriting books functionality

 ### 🔥 High Priority

+- search by title
 - sort by timeline (ascending and descending)
-- select books that I have read/reading
+- design favorites a bit better

 ### 💧 Medium Priority